techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-lets-introduce-the-top-5-applications-to-add-a-song-to-a-video-for-free-with-some-amazing-sound-and-visual-effects.md

 Before choosing an application or finalizing the decision, you should focus on multiple aspects, such as which device you want to use, what kind of features you like, what purpose you want to serve, etc. In this blog, you will get introduced to one of the best video applications for mobile platforms, both iOS and Android.
 For creating this list, we conduct proper research and analysis.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-top-tricks-for-learning-photo-slideshow-for-2024/"><u>Updated Top Tricks for Learning Photo Slideshow for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963070608-updated-get-to-know-how-excellent-sparkle-video-effects-can-significantly-impact-different-projects-its-miraculous-read-below-to-learn-more-and-add-sparkle-/"><u>Updated Get to Know How Excellent Sparkle Video Effects Can Significantly Impact Different Projects.
-Its Miraculous.
-Read Below to Learn More and Add Sparkle Effect to Your Videos for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-discord-is-the-future-of-networking-after-all-it-is-here-to-stay-have-you-heard-of-the-discord-animated-avatar-if-yes-you-understand-its-power-and-if-no/"><u>New Discord Is the Future of Networking.
-After All, It Is Here to Stay.
-Have You Heard of the Discord Animated Avatar?
-If Yes, You Understand Its Power and if Not, Ensure You Study This Article for More Information</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713962232696-new-do-you-know-how-to-create-ai-thumbnails-for-videos-this-article-will-mention-some-of-the-best-tools-to-generate-attractive-thumbnails-for-videos-with-ai/"><u>New Do You Know How to Create AI Thumbnails for Videos?
-This Article Will Mention some of the Best Tools to Generate Attractive Thumbnails for Videos with AI for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-the-definite-guide-to-craig-bot-discord-for-2024/"><u>New The Definite Guide to Craig Bot Discord for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-using-this-article-as-a-reference-the-users-would-create-a-cafe-meal-intro-and-youtube-end-screen-while-knowing-multiple-ways-to-download-cooking-ba/"><u>Updated Using This Article as a Reference, the Users Would Create a Café Meal Intro and YouTube End Screen While Knowing Multiple Ways to Download Cooking Background Music</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-ways-to-make-canva-collages/"><u>New 2024 Approved Ways to Make Canva Collages</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/are-you-eager-to-discover-all-about-dynamic-videos-you-are-in-the-right-place-because-this-article-provides-insight-into-dynamic-video-collages/"><u>Are You Eager to Discover All About Dynamic Videos?
-You Are in the Right Place because This Article Provides Insight Into Dynamic Video Collages</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713949224038-do-you-know-how-to-create-a-lol-montage-video-had-you-ever-tried-that-video-type-before-connect-with-this-article-to-study-the-tips-and-tricks-associated-wi/"><u>Do You Know How to Create a Lol Montage Video?
-Had You Ever Tried that Video Type Before?
-Connect with This Article to Study the Tips and Tricks Associated with the Making of Montage Videos for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-do-you-want-to-add-voiceovers-to-your-video-project-wondershare-filmora-is-an-amazing-tool-that-lets-you-add-audio-files-including-voiceovers/"><u>New Do You Want to Add Voiceovers to Your Video Project?
-Wondershare Filmora Is an Amazing Tool that Lets You Add Audio Files, Including Voiceovers</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/new-2024-approved-7-crucial-tiktok-utilities-for-enhanced-viral-progress/"><u>[New] 2024 Approved  7 Crucial TikTok Utilities for Enhanced Viral Progress</u></a></li>
-<li><a href="https://twitter-clips.techidaily.com/new-workaround-twitter-videos-in-chrome-problem-for-2024/"><u>[New] Workaround  Twitter Videos in Chrome Problem for 2024</u></a></li>
-<li><a href="https://ai-voice-clone.techidaily.com/updated-top-voice-cloning-apps-for-android-and-ios-devices-for-2024/"><u>Updated Top Voice Cloning Apps for Android & iOS Devices for 2024</u></a></li>
-<li><a href="https://review-topics.techidaily.com/how-to-transfer-data-from-iphone-xs-to-other-iphone-13-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone XS To Other iPhone 13 Pro devices? | Dr.fone</u></a></li>
-<li><a href="https://some-skills.techidaily.com/2024-approved-total-motion-systems-scrutiny-report/"><u>2024 Approved  Total Motion Systems Scrutiny Report</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/new-security-victory-making-your-fb-available-again-for-2024/"><u>[New] Security Victory  Making Your FB Available Again for 2024</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/guide-to-mirror-your-oppo-a1x-5g-to-other-android-devices-drfone-by-drfone-android/"><u>Guide to Mirror Your Oppo A1x 5G to Other Android devices | Dr.fone</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/new-eyelaughs-funny-image-generator/"><u>[New] EyeLaughs  Funny Image Generator</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/rapid-methods-unsettle-youtube-playback-scheme-for-2024/"><u>Rapid Methods  Unsettle YouTube Playback Scheme for 2024</u></a></li>
-<li><a href="https://some-skills.techidaily.com/in-2024-the-fast-track-setting-up-and-enjoying-ifunny-memes/"><u>In 2024, The Fast Track  Setting Up & Enjoying iFunny Memes</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"